Danieldev28/Riddle_Twister_2.0/README.md

 # Media

 Any media you see inside this web application was created by yours truly a.k.a me.
-Fonts were borrowed and inspired by <a href ="https://zeraxas.github.io/Word-Beater/">
-here.</a> Many challenges were faced during the creation of this application but I learned that there is almost always a solotion for everything or a workaround.
+Fonts were borrowed from google fonts.
+Many challenges were faced during the creation of this application but I learned that there is almost always a solotion for everything or a workaround.
 I overcame many of them through the help of my mentor Abhay Barthwal.
-My countdown timer uses digtal-7 webfont kit to give it a very nice digital display from <a href ="https://www.dafont.com/digital-7.font">here.</a>

 ## Acknowledgements

 I would like to acknowledge the use of bootstrap components.
 As well as w3schools.com for when I got stuck.
 I also searched stackoverflow.com countless times for more information to solve problems with my application when I was stuck on the harder portions.
-I am thankful that my project is finally exactly as I
-had envsioned, if not better.
-Thank you for viewing this presentation of my HTML, CSS, Bootstrap, and javascript practical application to a real project I enjoyed making it and sharing it and hope to present more to you in the future.Until then that wraps up my skills as as a brand new front-end web developer.
+Although the project was very close to my vision I would add some future additions.
+Thank you for viewing this presentation of my HTML, CSS, Bootstrap, javascript and python practical application to a real working project.
+I enjoyed making it and sharing it and hope to present more to you in the future.Until then that wraps up my skills as as a brand new full-stack web developer.
                                                 <a href="#top">Back to top</a>
 ### This is for educational use.